Fragmented imaginary-time evolution for early-stage quantum signal processors: Results

-The highlights of Eq.\ \eqref{eq:BEquery} are its sub-logarithmic dependence on $\varepsilon$ and its sub-additivity in $\beta$ and $\ln(1/\varepsilon')$.
-We note that {a} QITE primitive from \citep{gilyen2019} works for the same oracle model and has complexity {upper-bounded by} $\mathcal{O}\big(\sqrt{2\,\max[e^2\,\beta , \ln(2/\varepsilon')]\,\ln(4/\varepsilon')}\big)$.
-Even though that is asymptotically better in $\beta$ {than the bound in Eq.\ \eqref{eq:BEquery}, it underperforms it for all $\beta\lesssim 8\ln(4/\varepsilon')$.
-On the other hand,} the complexity obtained in Ref. \citep{CSS21} lacks the denominator in the second term of Eq.\ \eqref{eq:BEquery}, also making the former worse than the latter for low $\beta$ or high $\ln(1/\varepsilon')$.
-While both the scalings of Refs. \citep{gilyen2019,CSS21} tend to $\mathcal{O}\big(\ln(1/\varepsilon')\big)$ for $\beta\to0$, Eq.\ \eqref{eq:BEquery} tends to zero.
-In fact, in Sec.\ \ref{sec:cooling_rate_bound} we show that the scaling in Eq.\ \eqref{eq:BEquery} {becomes optimal as $\beta$ decreases relative} to {$\ln(1/\varepsilon')$.
-We stress that t}he latter regime is crucial for the master algorithm of Sec.\ \ref{sec:master_alg}, whose first fragments require precisely low inverse temperatures and high precisions. {In turn, in the opposite regime of high $\beta$, preliminary numerical observations {\cite{Lucas2022}} suggest that the asymptotic scaling of the exact value of $q_1$ could actually be as good as $q_1(\beta,\varepsilon')=\mathcal{O}\big(\sqrt{\beta\,\ln(1/\varepsilon')}\big)$, i.e. similar to that from \citep{gilyen2019}.}
+{A nice feature of Eq.\ \eqref{eq:BEquery} is its sub-additivity in $\beta$ and $\ln(1/\varepsilon')$}.
+We note that a QITE primitive {was obtained in \cite{gilyen2019} that} works for the same oracle model and has complexity {upper-bounded by} $\mathcal{O}\big(\sqrt{2\,\max[e^2\,\beta , \ln(2/\varepsilon')]\,\ln(4/\varepsilon')}\big)$. {This} is asymptotically better in $\beta$ tha{n E}q.\ \eqref{eq:BEquery}, {but} it underperforms it for all $\beta\lesssim 8\ln(4/\varepsilon')$. {In particular, while Eq.\ \eqref{eq:BEquery} tends to zero for $\beta\to0$, the bound from Ref. \cite{gilyen2019} tends to $\mathcal{O}\big(\ln(1/\varepsilon')\big)$.
+Interestingly, the strict upper bound that we obtain in Methods is the expression within $\mathcal{O}( )$ in Eq.\ \eqref{eq:BEquery} up to a modest factor: 8.
+Moreover, in \cite[Sec.
+V]{TLS2022Sup} we numerically verify that that expression is itself a valid bound (no extra factor), even for low $\beta$.
+Most importantly}, in Sec.\ \ref{sec:cooling_rate_bound} we show that {it approaches the optimal scaling} as $\beta$ decreases relative to {$\ln(1/\varepsilon')$.
+We stress that t}he latter regime is crucial for the master algorithm of Sec.\ \ref{sec:master_alg}, whose first fragments require{, precisely,} low inverse temperatures and high precisions. {In turn, in the opposite regime of high $\beta$, preliminary numerical observations {\cite{Lucas2022}} suggest that the asymptotic scaling of the exact value of $q_1$ could actually be as good as $q_1(\beta,\varepsilon')=\mathcal{O}\big(\sqrt{\beta\,\ln(1/\varepsilon')}\big)$, i.e. similar to that from \cite{gilyen2019}.}

-Primitive 1 is based on the Jacobi-Anger expansion \citep{abramowitz1966}.
-This immediately gives a truncated Chebyshev-polynomial series \citep{Fraser1965,elliot1987} for $F_{\beta}(H)$, which can be synthesized with quantum signal processing (see Sec.\ \ref{sec:methods}). {In Refs. \citep{Berry2015a,low2017optimal,Low2019hamiltonian,gilyen2019, CSS21}, the truncation error by this expansion} was bounded \citep{Berry2015a} using properties of the Bessel functions \citep{luke1972}.
-In contrast, here, we use a generic upper bound (Lemma \ref{be_function}, in Sec.\ \ref{sec:QSP_BE}) {for truncated Chebyshev series of arbitrary Hermitian-operator functions}.
-This gives the same bound for $F_\beta (H)$ as \citep{Berry2015a} but holds for any analytical real function, and is hence useful for operator-function design in general.